 |Six-month Period||Three-month Period|

-Fastenal is a growth centered organization and we constantly strive to make investments into growth drivers of our business.
+Fastenal is a growth focused organization and we constantly strive to make investments into the growth drivers of our business.
 These investments typically center on people.
-By adding more people we add to our ability to interact with and 'to serve' our customers from our local store and to 'back them up' in some type of support role.
-Our goal is to aggressively add the former and to allow efficiency gains to limit the additions of the latter.
-In recent years this investment has also centered on more FAST Solutions® (industrial vending) devices 'to serve' our customers' needs on a 24 hour / 7 day basis.
+By adding more people we add to our ability to interact with and to serve our customers from our local store and to back them up in some type of support role.
+In recent years this investment has also centered on more industrial vending devices to serve our customers’ needs on a 24 hours a day, 7 days a week basis.

 Several items worth noting with respect to our results: